 The Division of Fish & Wildlife conserves and manages Delaware’s fish and wildlife and their habitats, and provides fishing, hunting, wildlife viewing and boating access on nearly 65,000 acres of public land.
 Fish and wildlife resource conservation and safe boating are achieved through promoting public compliance with laws and regulations.
 We control mosquito populations to improve quality of life and protect public health.
 The division delivers hunter, boating and aquatic education programs, and provides licensing and boat registration services.
 Organizational Chart

 The Division of Parks and Recreation oversees more than 20,000 acres in 16 state parks, the Brandywine Zoo and Baynard Stadium.
 The Division manages 10 nature preserves and 12 other sites outside of the parks.
 And it monitors over 100 conservation easements protecting more than 4,000 acres.
 The division protects cultural and historic resources.
 And it provides a wide variety of recreational facilities for Delawareans and visitors.
 Organizational Chart

 Administration and Support

 Planning, Preservation and Development

 Operations, Maintenance and Programming

-Terry L. Deputy, Acting Director
+Terry L. Deputy, Director

 The Division of Watershed Stewardship manages and protects the state’s soil, water and coastlines.
 It uses a comprehensive array of watershed-based programs to ensure proper stewardship of Delaware’s natural resources.
 The division protects and maintains the state’s shoreline and navigable waterways.
 It regulates changes to coastal and urban lands.
 It develops and implements innovative watershed assessment, monitoring and implementation activities.
 It promotes wise land use, water quality and water management practices.
 And it works closely with Delaware’s Conservation Districts to manage stormwater and assist farmers.
 Organizational Chart